 In order to calculate the Reduction for Parental Income (6.0.3) a Maintenance Income Test Result (6.11.4) must be determined.
-The Maintenance Income Test (MIT) only assesses maintenance income received by the student's parent for the purposes of supporting the individual student.
-Other maintenance income received by the parent in respect of other dependent children is not counted in this test.
+The Maintenance Income Test (MIT) only assesses maintenance income received by the student's parent and their partner (if applicable) for the purposes of supporting the individual student.
+Other maintenance income received by the parent and any partner in respect of other dependent children is not counted in this test.

-In situations where applicant is exempt (6.11.1) from the Maintenance Income Test (6.11.1) or maintenance income does not exceed the maintenance income free area, then the Maintenance Income Test Result is determined to be nil.
+In situations where the applicant or their partner does not receive maintenance for the student, is exempt (6.11.1) from the Maintenance Income Test or maintenance income does not exceed the maintenance income free area, then the Maintenance Income Test Result is determined to be nil.
+If the applicant or their partner does not receive maintenance for the student, the MIT and 6.11 does not apply to the student.